 The non-established churches

-In 1921, the major part of Ireland separated from Britain and became the Irish Free State, which later took the name of Irish Republic or Eire.
-But the mainly protestant countries of Northern Ireland remained British for political and religious reasons.
+In 1921, the major part of Ireland separated from Britain and became the Irish Free State, which later took the name of the Irish Republic or Eire.
+However, the mainly protestant countries of Northern Ireland remained British for political and religious reasons.
 They formed the province of Ulster.

 Other problems are typical of the religious context of Northern Ireland:

 - Absence of residential integration between Catholics and Protestants: the two communities live in separate quarters.
 This problem is responsible for the presence of ghettos in Belfast or Derry.

 - Persistence of job discrimination for the catholic minority in Northern Ireland.
 Although discrimination was formerly declared illegal in 1979, many of the jobless in Northern Ireland are Catholics.